bqplot/bqplot/docs/usage/object-model.md

 `bqplot` is based on _Grammar of Graphics_ paradigm.
 The Object Model provides the user an object-oriented interface for building plots.
 This means the API is verbose but fully customizable.

-Following are the core components in the `Object Model`:
+Following are the core components of the `Object Model`:

 1. [Scales](../api/scales.md)
 2. [Marks](../api/marks.md)